-Here are our nominations for the best email clients of 2016.
+Here's our nomination for the best email client of 2016.
 Have we missed your favorite?
 What makes it stand out?
 Let us know in the comments below.

 1. eM Client

-Support for a wide range of email providers, plus integrated chat
+The best email client with support for a wide range of email providers and integrated chat

-eM Client has been kicking around for nearly 10 years now, and its long development has made it one of the best email apps for Windows.
+eM Client has been kicking around for nearly 10 years now, and its long development has enabled it to develop into the best email client for Windows.

 The free version is limited to non-commercial use and two email accounts, but otherwise it's identical to the paid-for edition.

 eM Client includes support for Gmail, Exchange, iCloud and Outlook.com, touch controls, fast searching and integrated calendaring and contacts.
 There's an integrated chat app too, with support for common standards such as Jabber and Google Chat, and it's a good alternative to heavyweight apps like Outlook.

 2. Mailbird Lite